Erkaman/erkaman.github.io/src/tess_opt.md

 />

-Now, look at the vertex density at the location where the big highlight was rendered.
+Now, look at the vertex density in the region where the big highlight was rendered.
 As can be observed, the vertex density is not very high, and thus the number of samples will be too low to approximate the original signal.

 So if we want a better result, we need to take more samples.
-Wang et al. came up with a elegant and ingenious solution to this problem: we simply use a tessellation shader to subdivide the triangles of the mesh into subtriangles!
+Wang et al. came up with an elegant and ingenious solution to this problem: we simply use a tessellation shader to subdivide the triangles of the mesh into subtriangles!
 By doing so, the vertex density of the model will be increased, and so, we can compute even more samples at the